Endogenous Product Design: A Linear Demand Approach: Theoretical Framework

+It is trivial to see that matrix $S=ZU$ is also an orthonormal matrix.
+In fact, matrix $S$ is just another orthonormalised representation for $X$: $X=ZR=SU^{-1}R$.
+Matrix $S$ is a re-statement of $Z$ in a new orthonormal basis of the same span - we therefore retain the \textit{attribute} naming.
+However, we must now keep in mind that an attribute is in fact a linear combination of different characteristics, and some attributes may load the same characteristics in opposite ways.
+There is no simple way to capture this.\\

+Meanwhile, $\Gamma$ is a diagonal matrix whose elements pertain to the \textit{competitive salience} of each attribute; these are measures of the relative contribution of differentiation in a given attribute $\boldsymbol{s}_k$ to product positioning in the market, in the style of Bordalo, Gennaioli, and Shleifer (2013).\\

+The matrix $\hat M$ is thus divided between a baseline idiosyncratic differentiation term $\rho I$ and a term measuring competition explainable from observable attributes firms can control.
+Note that $M$ is positive definite if and only if $\rho +\gamma_K>0$.
+I assume $\gamma_k>0,\ \forall k\in\mathcal{K}$ to be the case throughout this paper - positive definiteness will then be automatic if at least one column exists.
+In general, $\gamma_p\neq\gamma_{q},\ \forall p\neq q=1,\ldots,K$.
+For simplicity, let $\rho=1$.
+To simplify notation, going forward we drop the hat in $\hat M$.\\

-This form has multiple remarkable features that make it useful both to study the theoretical implications of assuming the relevance of product characteristics for competition, but also for empirical estimation.\footnote{An equivalent approach applied to $\Sigma^{-1}$ directly instead, while possible for the same intuition, provides none of these benefits.} We will get to these shortly.
-While $S$ is not generally observable to the researcher - only $Z$ is, via $X$ - we will proceed with it on the assumption firms can act on $S$, if not explicitly at least indirectly. \\
+This way of formatting $M$ has multiple remarkable features that make it useful both to study the theoretical implications of assuming the relevance of product characteristics for competition, but also for empirical estimation.
+More on empirical estimation in the Appendix.
+Additional details on (i) how to obtain $S$ if $X$ is unobserved but we know $M$ and (ii) how $\hat M$ can be tied to $\mathbb{E}(\boldsymbol{\delta}\boldsymbol{\delta}')$ - i.e. the second raw moment of $\boldsymbol{\delta}$ - can also be found in the Appendix.\\